 The library has various form books concerning federal law that are available in the Reserve Room.
 These include Bender's Federal Practice Forms and West's Federal Forms.
 Sample forms are also available in the various subject-specific treatises and practice materials that are discussed below.

 Multiple federal treatises and practice guides are available in the Reserve Room of the library, including Federal Practice and Procedure, Moore's Federal Practice, Search and Seizure, and various practice guides covering areas of law such as criminal, immigration, tax, securities, employment, and constitutional law.
 The library's collection of bankruptcy materials is located on the second floor under call number range KF 1515 - KF 1544.
 The library's tax materials are split between the Reserve Room and the second floor (call number range KF 6275 - KF 6785).
-The law library also has federal jury charge materials, including Federal Jury Practice and Instructions Many of the practice guides and treatises are available electronically on BNA, Lexis, and Westlaw.
+The law library also has federal jury charge materials, including Federal Jury Practice and Instructions Many of the practice guides and treatises are available electronically on Lexis, and Westlaw, and Bloomberg.

 The library subscribes to multiple study aids, including the "Examples and Explanations" series, the "Understanding" series, the Nutshell study guides, and the Gilbert law summaries.
 These study aids and hornbooks cover a wide range of subject areas, including civil procedure, contract law, environmental law, employment law, and constitutional law.
 All current study aids and hornbooks are available in the Reserve Room on the first floor of the library.